OKit-Scripts-Projects/DSM.Customizations/How.to.compile.spk.md

 0. Just like `debian-chroot_bromolow-_8.4-7.spk`

 ## Copy Packages To Host's Directory
+For copy the package to your Home Directory or other places on your host OS, do the things below.

 0. `exit` for exit from docker container 'spk'.
-0. `docker container cp spk:/spksrc/packages/debian-chroot_bromolow-_8.4-7.spk ~/` For copy the package to your Home Directory or other places on your host OS.
+0. `docker container cp spk:/spksrc/packages/debian-chroot_bromolow-_8.4-7.spk ~/`

 ## Copy Packages Out To Other Computers' Directory
 Just use your way, many ways to copy it to your dest computers.